Frames, their relatives and reproducing kernel Hilbert spaces: Preliminaries

-\end{enumerate} \end{definition} The constants $m,M$ are called the frame bounds and $\Psi$ is called Bessel if at least the second inequality in (\ref{frame-condition}) is satisfied.
-If $(X,\mu)$ is a countable set equipped with the counting measure then one recovers the classical definition of a discrete frame, see for example \cite{christ1}.
-For a short and self-contained introduction to continuous frames, we refer the reader to \cite{ranade06}.
+\end{definition} The constants $m,M$ are called the frame bounds and $\Psi$ is called Bessel if the second inequality in \eqref{frame-condition} is satisfied.
+If $m=M=1$, then $\Psi$ is called a Parseval frame.
+If $(X,\mu)$ is a countable set equipped with the counting measure, then one recovers the classical definition of a discrete frame, see for example \cite{christ1}.
+For a self-contained introduction to continuous frames, we refer the reader to \cite{ranade06}.